The platform

 Find the tract

-Search by address, tract number, or GEOID and inspect the tract-level UCRI record.
+Search by county, city/place, tract number, or GEOID and inspect the tract-level UCRI record.

 02